How to prepare for a hurricane/tropical cyclone/typhoon.

 Preparing for a Hurricane

-Tropical forecasting has advanced significantly in recent years, and in most cases, meteorologists provide a fairly accurate forecast of where a storm will strike at least 36 hours in advance.
-Often, persons in a storm's path will have three days or more to prepare.
-If you know a hurricane is headed your way, even if the precise area of impact is uncertain, begin making basic preparations, including:
+In most cases, meteorologists provide a fairly accurate forecast of where a storm will strike at least 36 hours in advance.
+Often, people in a storm's path will have three or more days to prepare.

 - Learning the most likely hazards you will face if the storm strikes your area.
 Some locations are more vulnerable to storm surge (for example, low-lying areas near shallow bays) while others are more susceptible to wind damage or landslides (which can occur after significant rain).
 You could face the greatest threat from the building you are in, if it is poorly constructed.